Mahdi-s/games-of-life/README.md

 ## Packages (the library)

+> Note: this is a **temporary monorepo stage** while we extract the library.
+The plan is to move the packages into a **standalone repository** with a dedicated **documentation website** (API docs + guides + examples).
+For now, the app and packages live together so changes can be validated quickly.

 | Package | What it is | When to use it |
 |---|---|---|
 | `@games-of-life/core` | UI/framework-free specs + rule parsing + vitality + seeds + CPU stepper | Shared “single source of truth”, CPU fallback |